 What you’ll build

-A console app that authenticates with an API key, lists the first page of items in a tenant, and prints their keys.
+A console app that authenticates with an API key against your Ekso install, lists the first page of items, and prints their keys.
 Five minutes start to finish.1.
 New project

 2. Provision an API key